aeturrell/coding-for-economists/data-read-and-write.md

 ## Review

-If you know how to read in data and text from file(s), the internet, and APIs, and write out to file too, then you've mastered the content of this chapter!
+If you know how to read in data and text from file(s), and write out to file too, then you've mastered the content of this chapter!